bozonx/vitepress-theme-neptu-blog/docs/LOCALES.md

 - date formatting should use the resolved page `lang`
 - SEO tags should use the locale `lang` value where available

-## Open implementation tasks

-- document example-site patterns for `/` redirect and custom `uiLocales`
-- add tests for UI locale fallback and persistence

 ## Current status

 Already implemented in the repo: